Kiyoko Gotanda

 Alexis Heckley

 Alexis received a B.Sc. in Animal Biology from the University of Alberta in 2017.
 Afterwards, she worked on a number of conservation projects, primarily with frogs and bats, and completed an internship and fellowship at the Smithsonian Tropical Research Institute, investigating sleeping and exploration behaviour in Jamaican fruit bats.
-For her Ph.D., Alexis intends to investigate how parasitism and ancestry impact dispersal behaviour in stickleback fish.
+For her Ph.D., Alexis investigated the predicatbility of intraspecific variation in Trinidadian guppies and three spine stickleback.
 Outside of research, her favourite activities include travelling, scuba diving, and adventuring with her dog, Mr. Flea.
-Alexis is co-supervised by Andrew Hendry at McGill University.
+Alexis was co-supervised by Andrew Hendry at McGill University.
+She is currently an NSERC postdoctoral fellow with Dr. Dan Becker at Oklahoma University.

 Photo by Léa Blondel